Take card payments with your phone: iZettle

 It's not cheap.
 But it is a bit cheaper than most cash advances.

 For more on credit cards and cash see this full guide.

-The iZettle reader is undeniably simple to operate, even at the end of a long night at the pub.
+The iZettle reader is undeniably simple to operate.

 For more information visit iZettle here.